 Continuing Care and Levels of Treatment

-Once a student has completed the Phoenix Program here at SUWS of the Carolinas, he or she will participate in a three-day graduation process, during which he or she will be reunited with family members for final closing sessions before returning home.
+Once a student has completed treatment for marijuana abuse, he or she will participate in a three-day graduation process, during which he or she will be reunited with family members for final closing sessions before returning home.
 During the graduation process, parents will spend a night in the wilderness with their child, where they will begin to establish new behavior patterns.
 On the final day, a ceremony honoring the accomplishments of each graduate will be held prior to their departure.

-As part of the treatment process at SUWS of the Carolinas, we provide each student and his or her family with transitional planning to help determine the most appropriate placement upon graduation from our program.
+As part of the therapy process at our leading wilderness treatment center, we provide each student and his or her family with transitional planning to help determine the most appropriate placement upon graduation from therapy.
 SUWS therapists will coordinate aftercare planning with parents, referring professionals, and the family transition specialist as needed.
 Our therapists and other mental health professionals work diligently to make certain that the transition to the next phase of treatment is as smooth as possible.

 Phoenix Outdoor not only helps treat pressing psychological and behavioral issues, but also provides care for adolescents who are struggling with substance abuse concerns like marijuana abuse.
 Each one of our staff members is determined to help each student who comes to us overcome his or her presenting issues and achieve a happier, healthy life.